cross-org/kv/README.md

 **cross/kv**

-A cross-platform, hierarchical Key/Value database for JavaScript and TypeScript, that work in all major runtimes (Node.js, Deno and Bun).
+A cross-platform, hierarchical Key/Value database for JavaScript and TypeScript, designed to work in all major runtimes (Node.js, Deno, and Bun).

 ### **Features**